 That’s not always easy.
 So, short of that, you need to recognize situations in which it’s OK to gather votes without weighting them and situations in which you’re better off assigning weights.
 M&Ms counting?
 It’s pretty rare to have an expert in your group, so you’re probably OK with no weights.

-All that to say that involving groups in solving problems is good but you need to think about how you’re doing it: who you’re involving and how you’re considering their opinions.
-Diagnosing a specialized problem (say an airliner crash or the behavior of a sportsman) aren’t such situations.
+All that to say that involving groups in solving problems is good but you need to think about how you’re doing it: Who you’re involving and how you’re considering their opinions.
+Diagnosing a specialized problem (say an airliner crash or the behavior of a sportsman) might not be situations where novices can help.
 There, use experts.
-Unless, of course, you’re after another goal than identifying the root cause of your problem: maybe asking your constituents is a way to involve them.
-Maybe that drives traffic to your website and increases your advertising revenue.
-Those are good reasons.
-But let’s not confuse that with diagnosing the problem.